philipskokoh/beautiful-jekyll/_posts/2016-10-02-nvidia-docker-for-your-GPU-application-development.md

 In these examples, `-it` is docker option to set an interactive connection and assign a terminal inside the new container, `--rm` flag tells docker to automatically clean up and remove the container when it exits.
 Docker images which start with `compute.nvidia.com/nvidia/` are official docker images from NVIDIA.

 `--rm` flag is useful for running short-term foreground processes.
 You can omit this option, if you want to keep a container when it exits for debugging and development.
 It is always advisable to name your container when you keep your container using `--name`.
 To start your container again, use `nvidia-docker start`.
-If you write your python codes in jupyter notebook for your development, you can also specify port mapping using `-p` flag.

 {% highlight shell %}
-## run bash shell in tensorflow container.
-The container will not be removed after it exits
+## run bash shell in tensorflow container
+## the container will not be removed after it exits
 $ nvidia-docker run -it --name my-tensorflow compute.nvidia.com/nvidia/tensorflow bash

-## Start and connect back to previously created container my-tensorflow
+## start and connect back to previously created container my-tensorflow
 $ nvidia-docker start my-tensorflow
 $ nvidia-docker attach my-tensorflow

+## delete the container
+$ nvidia-docker rm my-tensorflow
+{% endhighlight %}

+If you write your python codes in jupyter notebook for your development, you can specify port mapping using `-p` flag.
+You can also mount a directory in your host machine to the container using `-v` flag. `-w` flag indicates the location where the command will be executed

+{% highlight shell %}
-## run jupyter notebook in tensorflow image and publish to host port 8888
+## run jupyter notebook (using default parameter) in compute.nvidia.com/nvidia/tensorflow image
+## publish jupyter default port 8888 to port 8080 in the host machine
+## mount /home/philips/data to /opt/data in the container
+## jupyter will be run in the mounted /opt/data directory
-## You can access your notebook at localhost:8888 in your host machine.
+## You can access your notebook at localhost:8080 in the host machine.
-$ nvidia-docker run -it -p 8888:8888 --name tensorflow-notebook compute.nvidia.com/nvidia/tensorflow jupyter notebook
+$ nvidia-docker run -it -p 8080:8888 --name tensorflow-notebook -v /home/philips/data:/opt/data -w /opt/data compute.nvidia.com/nvidia/tensorflow jupyter notebook
 {% endhighlight %}

 References: